-It’s best to stick with local builders if you can for a variety of reasons:
+It’s best to stick with local home builders if you can, for a variety of reasons:

-- They may have relationships with local suppliers and vendors.
+- They may have closer relationships with local suppliers and vendors.

 - They know the local talent in the area when they need to hire subcontractors.

-- They will be around after the house is built if there are problems.
+- They could be easier to get in contact with after the house is built if problems arise.

 No matter which route you decide to go, it’s always a good idea to get two or three quotes.
 Look at the quotes side by side, comparing services, costs and timelines.